 Next door, the Charles Tallman Archives & Research Center contains historical documents, photographs, and other resources for genealogy and historical research and inquiry.

 The Helen Jeffris Wood Museum Center offers a small gift shop and exhibit galleries that feature Pauline Pottery and Pickard China, as well as rotating exhibits celebrating the history and heritage of Rock County.
 The 2017 theme is History in Focus: Sharing Stories.
 Supporting Community.
-The Rock County Historical Society also hosts a series of interactive, educational and entertaining events, as well as Story Time @ the Museum.
+The Rock County Historical Society also hosts a series of interactive, educational and entertaining events.